tchapsdev/finerd/docs/02-Guidelines.md

 # Guidelines

-Here we'll discuss guidelines on how to create components, styling, etc.
+Here we'll discuss guidelines on how to create components, styling, etc for Finerd App.

 ## Component & Routes structure